gautamkumarjaiswal/image-based-face-matching/README.md

 NOW YOU ARE READY To RUN SCRIPT

-13) change directory where face_recog.py script is kept i.e go to folder 'image-based-face-matching':(env) E:\image_matching> cd image-based-face-matching
+13) change directory where face_recog.py script is kept i.e go to folder 'image-based-face-matching':(env) E:\image_matching> cd image-based-face-matching.

 14)run the python scipt: (env) E:\image_matching\image-based-face-matching>python face_recog.py
 If eveything is okay you will get output sayinh images are of same person or different person.